GayatriYarra/Data-Analyst-Portfolio/README.md

 # 📊 Data Analyst Portfolio – Gayathri Yarra

 Hi!
-I'm Gayathri Yarra, an aspiring Data Analyst with hands-on experience in tools like *Power BI, **Excel, and **SQL*.
+I'm Gayathri Yarra, an aspiring Data Analyst with hands-on experience in tools like *Power BI, Excel, and SQL.
 This portfolio showcases my end-to-end data analytics projects — from raw data cleaning to insights and dashboards.

 ---